Boardshorts: Use and design

 Although the basic design for boardshorts remains largely the same, some manufacturers have taken advantage of new technology.
 Because surfers and other water-sports enthusiasts commonly wear boardshorts without underwear, one of the major complaints has been about the use of velcro for the fly closure which tends to entangle pubic hair.
 A solution that some manufactures have come up with is to use a neoprene fly, which does not allow the fly to completely open, but provides enough stretch so that the shorts can be easily pulled on and off.
 Pubic hair does not get caught on the neoprene fly.
 To remedy another common complaint, about boardshorts stitching in the inseam area which would rub directly against the wearer's skin, many manufacturers switched to a seamless design, or use welding or glue, rather than stitches.
-For boardshorts without a liner, many males choose to wear some type of tight swimwear underneath.
+For boardshorts without a liner, some males choose to wear a swim brief or some other type of tight swimwear underneath even though boardshorts are designed to be worn without.
 Some male wearers prefer to wear regular underwear such as compression shorts, boxer shorts, a jockstrap, boxer briefs, or briefs under them, while others wear nothing underneath at all.
 Some female surfers wear a one-piece swimsuit or bikini bottom under boardshorts.

-Some style of mixed martial arts shorts were developed from boardshorts.
+Some styles of mixed martial arts shorts were developed from boardshorts.
 Men's physique class in the National Physique Committee also uses boardshorts for onstage competition.

 Almost all swimsuit manufacturers and many designer brands now produce boardshorts.
 There are also boardshort-specific retailers, which offer an assortment of boardshorts to the surfing and wakeboarding public.